 Why do you need a holiday marketing campaign?

 As a small business owner, having a marketing strategy may feel like overkill.
-However, planning out your holiday marketing ideas can help you to get ahead of the holiday rush and give you more time to spend with your loved ones.
+However, planning out your holiday marketing ideas can help you get ahead of the holiday rush and give you more time to spend with your loved ones.

 By planning out your holiday campaign ahead of time, you can fully plan out both the content and the publishing dates and stay ahead of the usual holiday chaos.